vicaub/product-scanner/README.md

 ## Run the application

+### Foreword

+> If you want to prefill the basket and product databases with some products, uncomment the corresponding lines in `App.js` before running the app.

+> Testing on an Android phone is faster and a little bit easier than testing on an iPhone which requires a MacBook.

 Connect your device to your computer.
 Make sure your laptop and your phone are on the **same** Wi-Fi network.

 ### Android